unbounce/iidy/README.md

 templating. `!$` will insert the data assigned to that variable.
 Handlebars templated strings can be used to interpolate values into a string.

+`iidy` parses `.yaml` or `.json` imports and makes them available as a map.
+It uses either the file extension or the mime-type of remote files to detect these file types.

 ```yaml
 $imports:
   params: ssm-path:/my-services/config